ImpulseAdventure/GUIslice-Builder/builder/docs/user_guide.md

 Options available

- - If you just want the button to jump to a new page set the 'Jump to Page?' = true and then also set 'Jump/Popup Page Enum' to the page ENUM that you desire, eex05_bld_pages.
+ - If you just want the button to jump to a new page set the 'Jump Page ENUM' equal to the target Page ENUM, eex05_bld_pages.
- - To start a Popup Dialog Page set 'Show Popup Page?' = true and then also set 'Jump/Popup Page Enum' to the page ENUM that you desire, ex25_bld_popup.
+ - To start a Popup Dialog Page set 'Popup Page ENUM' to the Page ENUM that you desire, ex25_bld_popup.
  - To return from a Popup Dialog set 'Hide Popup Page?' = true.
  - To save SRAM on an Arduino you can use the flash version by setting 'Use Flash?' = true.